marco262/my_wiki/data/dnd/class/arcana-domain.md

 Starting at 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.

 ## Arcane Mastery
-At 17th level, you chose four spells from the [[[class-spell-list:wizard-spells|wizard spell list]]], one for each of the following levels: 6th, 7th, 8th, and 9th.
+At 17th level, you chose four spells from the [wizard spell list](/dnd/class_spell_list/wizard/true), one for each of the following levels: 6th, 7th, 8th, and 9th.
 You add them to your list of domain spells.
 Like your other domain spells, they are always prepared and count as cleric spells for you.

 ----